Measurement of the Casimir force between superconductors: Results

-We describe our calibration method and all the parameters listed in Table \ref{Tableparameters} to support our finding.
-The technical details are in the \ref{SI}.
-The drum resonator is embedded in an optomechanical cavity such that its position couples to the radiation pressure, resulting in the equations of motion~\cite{Aspelmeyer2014},
+To make $d$ (the vacuum gap at the minimum of the harmonic mechanical potential) the only fit parameter, we calibrate all other parameters listed in Table \ref{Tableparameters} to accurately infer the displacement amplitude of the resonator.
+The drum resonator is embedded in an optomechanical cavity such that its position couples to the radiation pressure.
+The equation of evolution for the cavity field is ~\cite{Aspelmeyer2014}

-Here, we use operators $\hat{x}$ and $\hat{p}$ for position and momentum, and $\hat{a}$ for the cavity field.
+Here, $\tilde{x}$ represents the displacement around the equilibrium position shifted by the nonlinear potential and ${a}$ is the cavity field amplitude.
 We work in a frame rotating at the frequency of the cavity drive, which is detuned by $\Delta$ from the cavity resonance frequency.
-The cavity linewidth $\kappa = \kappa_\mathrm{e} + \kappa_\mathrm{i}$ is the sum of the external and internal linewidths (see Table \ref{Tableparameters}).
-Together with the optomechanical single-photon coupling $g_0$, the bath operators for the mechanical noise $\hat{\xi}(t)$ and cavity noise $\hat{a}_\mathrm{noise}$, and the operator for the input signal $\hat{s}_\mathrm{in}$ they complete the standard dispersive single-mode optomechanical system.
+The cavity linewidth $\kappa = \kappa_\mathrm{e} + \kappa_\mathrm{i}$ is the sum of the external and internal decay rates (see Table \ref{Tableparameters}).
+The optomechanical single-photon coupling is $g_0$.
+The input coherent signal is modelled by ${s}_\mathrm{in}$.
+The mechanical and cavity noise are negligibly small compared to driven amplitudes in this problem and we exclude them from the description.